 At times lust is unbridled sexual attraction that seeks expression, where the physical appearance and attributes of one person ignite emotions of intense interest and excitement in another.
 Yet whatever is triggered in your psyche regarding the lustful qualities of another person is something specific to your own history.
-As a result, a friend might confess to you that he lusts after a certain person, and you may be baffled by his interest in someone who seems unattractive to you.
+As a result, a friend might confess to you that he lusts after a certain person, and you may be baffled by his interest in someone who appears unattractive to you.
 Additionally, lust can lead you to fill-in unknown information about the object of your desire, assigning them perfection in your fantasies.
 This is because such passion is a construct of implicit memory that becomes enhanced by conscious imagination.

+Contemporary theorists have described the limbic connection that occurs in intense human relationships and how we are driven by our implicit memories.
+Such unconscious emotional connections that are based on attractors—patterns imprinted on the limbic system— can serve to regulate human physiology and emotional health.
+So limbic resonance, even in the form of reciprocated lust, serves an evolutionary purpose.
 However, early limbic connections that are less than optimal also tend to be repeated throughout life.
 Therefore, lust and the implicit memories that determine its object can be the result of either healthy or unhealthy early relationships.
-It is possible that the nature and outcome of a relationship can illustrate whether a passionate interest is based on implicit memories that resulted from healthy attachments or pathologic ones.
+It is possible that the nature and outcome of a relationship can illustrate whether a passionate interest is based on implicit memories that resulted from healthy attachments or pathological ones.
 However, the fact that relationships involve at least two individuals, each with unique implicit memory, distorts the picture and adds great complexity to deconstructing lust.

 The ineffable quality of lust may be the result of another person matching the template within your implicit memory and the emotions associated with it.
 Lust provides a rare window through which you can view your vulnerabilities as you are swept away by your imagination.
 And if you are able to face and endure the shame and disappointment that are often the outcome of such attraction and subsequent disconnection, you will have ample opportunity to learn about yourself.

-Schacter, D. (1987).
+Cited by Schacter, D. (1987).
 Implicit memory: History and current status.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 13(3), 501-518.